 I’d love to re-engage in a conversation with you over email.

-It’s also great for cold prospecting.
+This kind of reactivation email is also great for cold prospecting.

 A web designer could use a screen share on Loom and create a short video highlighting some of the major concerns on a prospect’s website.